Nonlinear noise excitation of intermittent stochastic PDEs and the topology of LCA groups: Projections

+In this section, we study the natural projection $G$ of a (larger) LCA group $G\times K$, where $K$ is a compact Abelian group.
+It is easy to see from first principles that such a projection maps a L\'evy process on $G\times K$ to a L\'evy process on~$G$.
+One of the main results of this section is that if the original process on $G$ satisfied Dalang's condition (\ref{D})---on $G\times K$--- then the new process on $G$ will satisfy condition (\ref{D}) on $G$.
+Thanks to the structure theory of LCA groups, this fact and its ensuing ``energy inequality'' will be instrumental in the proof of Theorem~\ref{thconnected1} (see Section~\ref{secproofs}).

+We will prove Theorem~\ref{thconnected1} in Section~\ref{secproofs}.
+Presently, we satisfy ourselves by stating and proving a general form of the mentioned projection theorem/energy inequality.

-Throughout this section, we let $G$ denote an LCA group and $K$ a compact abelian group.
-Then, it is well known, and easy to see directly, that $G\times K$ is an LCA group with dual group $(G\times K)^*=G^*\times K^*$ \cite[Ch.\ 4]{Morris}.
+Throughout this section, we let $G$ denote an LCA group and $K$ a compact Abelian group.
+Then it is well known, and easy to see directly, that $G\times K$ is an LCA group with dual group $(G\times K)^*=G^*\times K^*$ \cite{Morris}, Chapter~4.
+(For purposes of comparison, let us state that the $G\times K$ of this section is going to play the role of $G\cong\R^n\times K$ of the preceding paragraphs.)